School of Social Welfare Governance

 I. Counting of Ballots.
 The collection and counting of electronic and in-person ballots shall be the responsibility of the Assistant Dean and the Chair or designee of the Faculty Executive Committee.

 J. Technical Amendments.
-The requirements of subsections III.A through III.I shall not apply to technical amendments determined by the Faculty Executive Committee to be necessary to correct errors or clarify the original intent of provisions, which may be approved by simple majority vote of the Faculty Executive Committee.
+The requirements of subsections IV.A through IV.I shall not apply to technical amendments determined by the Faculty Executive Committee to be necessary to correct errors or clarify the original intent of provisions, which may be approved by simple majority vote of the Faculty Executive Committee.